SABS-R3/software-engineering-day2/_episodes/04-functional-python.md

 As you might expect from the name, list comprehensions produce a list from some other iterable type.
 In effect they are the same as using `map` and/or `filter` and using `list()` to cast the result to a list, as we did previously.

-All comprehension types are structured in a similar way, using the syntax for a literal of that type (in this case a list literal) containing what looks like the top of a for loop.
+All comprehension types are structured in a similar way, using the syntax for a literal of that type (in the case below, a list literal) containing what looks like the top of a for loop.
 To the left of the `for` we put the equivalent of the map operation we want to use:

 ~~~